Bombardier Global 7500: Development

-Global 7500
+Bombardier Global 7500

 Formerly named Global 7000, its entry into service was initially scheduled for 2016.
 Former Formula One driver and long time Bombardier brand ambassador Niki Lauda announced his order ahead of the EBACE 2015 convention.

 The first test aircraft underwent taxi testing in October 2016.
 Dedicated to testing basic system functionality and assessing the handling and flying qualities of the aircraft, its maiden flight was performed on November 4, 2016, climbing to 20,000 feet (6,096 m) and reaching 240 knots during the 2 h 27 min flight.

 The production wing was in final design in February 2017.
 FTV2 flew on March 6, 2017, "The Powerhouse" is designed to test aircraft systems, including propulsion, electrical and mechanical systems.
 FTV1 is used to open the performance envelope and reached Mach 0.995 on March 29, 2017.
 FTV3 flew on May 10, 2017, "The Navigator" will be used to test the avionics and electrical system performance.

 By the end of May 2017, the three prototypes flew a combined 250 hours.

 The fourth prototype, used for cabin interior validation, is called "The Architect" and the fifth and final, for the entry-into-service, is called "The Masterpiece".
 The fifth has a slightly lighter production wing supplied by the Triumph Group, after a dispute over the wing weight was resolved.

 By mid-July 2017, the three flight-test aircraft had accumulated 500 hours.
 On 15 August 2017, after "high vibration and high inter-turbine temperature readings", the second prototype's right GE Passport had an in-flight flameout at FL410 and the aircraft went back to Wichita Airport 156 nmi (290 km) away for a single engine landing.

 By October 2017, the four flight-test aircraft had flown 900 hours.

 In April 2018, the flight test campaign surpassed 1,800 hours and confirmed a range increase from 7,400 to 7,700 nmi, greater than the competing Gulfstream G650ER's 7,500 nmi, but still overshadowed by the smaller Global 8000's range of 7,900 nmi, 200 nmi more than the Global 7500.
 As the original Global Express is developed into the Global 5500 and 6500, it is renamed Global 7500 to reflect this range increase.